Serpentine Belt Replacement Costs in 2023 – Parts and Labor Reviewed

 How Much Does a Professional Serpentine Belt Replacement Cost?

 Good news: replacing the drive belt won’t cost you a pretty penny.
 On average, expect to pay $170 both for the part and the labor.
-In 2022, most drivers are paying $120–150 for this service.
+Most drivers are paying $120–150 for this service.
 The final price will be determined by the area that you live in, the car that you drive (is it a sedan, SUV, or truck), and the overall condition of the vehicle, along with the local fees and government regulations.

 In any case, serpentine belt replacement is one of the cheapest (and quickest) procedures.
 Still, we encourage you to get in contact with the auto service shop/mechanic and negotiate a price before you arrive at their doorstep.
 This way, you’ll be able to avoid any confusion both on your and their side.